How Super League's play-off and relegation battles stand heading into Round 29

 That leaves Castleford Tigers and Hull FC fighting it out for the fifth and final place, with both teams currently on 30 points, but the Tigers occupying the remaining play-off spot by virtue of a far superior points difference.

-Daryl Powell's side currently have a points difference of plus-106, while Lee Radford's men are on minus-107.
-Therefore, a win away to Wigan on Thursday, live on Sky Sports, would make certain of Castleford's play-off place - regardless of how Hull do at home to St Helens the following night.
+Wigan's 26-8 win over the Tigers in Thursday's live Super League game means the defending champions are assured of second place, and will host either Warrington or Salford in the first week of the play-offs.

-The Black and Whites must therefore hope that Castleford lose to the Warriors in Thursday's game and that they can become only the third team to overcome Saints in Super League this year if they are to sneak into the play-offs.
+Conversely, Daryl Powell's side now face a nervous wait to see how Hull FC get on at home to League Leaders' Shield winners St Helens.

-Simply avoiding defeat against Castleford would be enough for Wigan to secure second place and home advantage for their first match in the play-offs, irrespective of how Warrington and Salford get on.
-However, defeat for Wigan could see them finish as low as fourth, as both Warrington and Salford could then overtake them with wins.
+The Black and Whites need to become only the third team to overcome Saints in Super League this year if they are to sneak into the play-offs at Castleford's expense.

-The Wolves would take second if Wigan lose and they win away to Leeds by virtue of a far superior points difference.
-Yet defeat for the Challenge Cup winners at Headingley would leave them in danger of finishing below Salford - if Ian Watson's men beat Hull KR - and as low as fourth.
+The Wolves are currently sitting third on points difference from Salford, but defeat for the Challenge Cup winners away to Leeds would leave them in danger of dropping a place - if Ian Watson's men beat Hull KR.

-At present, the Red Devils - who could finish as high as second and, mathematically, as low as fifth - are only 13 behind Warrington in terms of points difference.
+Castleford's defeat means the Red Devils are already set for their highest-ever finish in Super League of fourth and they are only 13 behind Warrington in terms of points difference.
 A win over Rovers, plus defeat for Steve Price's side, would see Salford move above them.

 Should both teams win or lose - or even draw, in the event ten minutes of golden-point extra-time fails to produce a winner - in their respective matches, they would be level on points and it would come down to tie-breakers to decide where they finish.